SFDO-Tooling/CumulusCI/docs/robot_locators.rst

    supporting one release at a time in this documentation.

-This dictionary can have nested dictionaries in order to allow the organization of locators into logical groups.
-The leaf nodes can be any locator string supported by SeleniumLibrary.
+The locator dictionary can include nested dictionaries, so you can organize locators into logical groups.
+Each leaf node can be any locator string supported by SeleniumLibrary.
 Notice that these locator strings can include locators of different types.